dylan-chong/star-trek-bridge-commander-hacks/README.md

 - Test: Orbship in multiplayer
 - Feature: BugRammer should get healing by ramming, and take more damage from getting shot
+    - calculate how much damage has been done to the player
+        - TODO NEXT timer hack to record last known health
+    - check what ship is doing collision, do nothing if not player
+    - incoming damage gets multiplied by health factor increase
+        - need new constants file for this
+    - temp boost in mass to increase damage done to starbases, and temp boost in size too
+    - test what happens when you ram planets
 - Fix: AI not shooting beams from long distance
     - Should fix as Defiant can simply run away from AI in campaign to heal, whereas it cannot simply do that in PvP
 - Feature: Implement sending ship modifications across stream